-As a fruit tree the Apricot tree (Prunus armeniaca) gives us delicious fruit to eat, and, as a flowering ornamental, it gives us a delicious feast for the eyes and the nose.
+As a fruit tree the Apricot tree (Prunus armeniaca) gives us delicious fruit to eat, and, as a flowering ornamental, it gives us a sensual feast for the eyes and the nose.

-Including this delicate Asian native into your landscape design is an excellent way to extend the bloom time of a garden or add some visual interest by playing with shape and negative space.
+Introducing this delicate Asian native into your landscape design is an excellent way to extend the bloom time of a garden and add some visual interest by playing with shape and negative space.

 |Botanical Name||Prunus armeniaca|